- How will I know if a Labrador Retriever will be a good fit for my family and lifestyle?

 - How do I meet available dogs?

 - We hold regular adoption events every week as noted and updated on our website.
 Currently we are at the PetSmart store located at 615 W. Herndon Avenue, Clovis, CA, every Saturday from 12:00 pm to 4:00 pm.
-In addition, watch our website for upcoming special event locations.
+In addition, watch our website or Facebook page for upcoming special event locations.
+Since we are 100% foster based, all dogs are located with different foster families in the area.
+Outside of Petsmart meet and greet appointments will be made at the discretion of the foster parent.